-WITH THE EMPHASIS ON thermal performance of building exterior walls, the proper design, selection and installation of vapor retarders, air barriers and WRBs is important.
-While these three components are intended to serve three, distinct functions, they can be combined into one or two materials depending on the properties of the materials.
-However, please note that improper selection or placement of these materials can lead to moisture failure.
+With the emphasis on thermal performance of the building exterior walls, the proper design, selection, and installation of vapor retarders, air barriers, and weather-resistive barriers is important.
+While these three components are intended to serve three distinct functions, they can be combined into one or two materials depending on the properties of the material.
+Improper selection or placement of these materials can lead to moisture failure.

-The proper placement of air barriers, vapor retarders and WRBs requires an analysis and understanding of the moisture movements through various wall components.
-The appropriate selection of the materials for these components also requires a thorough understanding of each material's physical properties.
+The proper placement of air barriers, vapor retarders and weather-resistive barriers requires an analysis and understanding of the moisture movements through various wall components.
+Proper selection of the materials for these components also requires a thorough understanding of each material's physical properties